 Prior to issuance of occupancy permits for Phase 1, the Applicant shall develop and submit to the County a final Transportation Demand Management Program for the Proposed Project.
 The TDM plan shall identify all feasible measures to reduce the VMT per capita of the Proposed Project to below the regional average to the extent feasible.
+The goal of the TDM Program shall be a 15 percent in reduction in the VMT generated by the Proposed Project.
 The County shall verify compliance with the plan prior to issuance of occupancy permits for the Proposed Project.
 Additionally, the Applicant shall undertake annual monitoring and reporting of the TDM Plan, in accordance with the Draft EIR, Section 1.4 of Appendix TDM.
 Section 1.4 of Appendix TDM includes provisions regarding the timing, scope, and implementation of monitoring and reporting requirements, and requires the Applicant to adjust the TDM plan based on the monitoring results.
 The following strategies shall be identified within the TDM plan to reduce the VMT generated by the Proposed Project: